-The primary factor you should use to determine how you configure security in your ArcGIS Enterprise deployment is the source of users and, optionally, groups for your portal.
+The primary factor you should use to determine how you configure security in your ArcGIS Enterprise organization is the source of users and, optionally, groups.
 This source of users and groups is called your identity store.
 Users and groups within or outside your organization are managed through the identity store.

-- Configuring built-in users using the portal's identity store
+- Configure built-in users using the portal's identity store

-The identity store for your portal defines where the credentials of your portal accounts are stored, how authentication occurs, and how group membership is managed.
-The ArcGIS Enterprise portal supports two types of identity stores: built-in and enterprise.
+The identity store for your organization defines where the credentials of your portal accounts are stored, how authentication occurs, and how group membership is managed.
+The ArcGIS Enterprise organization supports two types of identity stores: built-in and organization-specific identity stores.

 Built-in identity store

-The ArcGIS Enterprise portal can be configured to allow members to easily create accounts and groups in your portal.
+The ArcGIS Enterprise portal can be configured to allow members to create accounts and groups in your portal.
 When enabled, you can use the Create an account link on the portal website Sign In page to add a built-in account to your portal and start contributing content to the organization or access resources created by other members.
-You can also click the Groups tab on the portal website home page and create a group to manage items.
-When you create accounts and groups in your portal this way, you are leveraging the built-in identity store, which performs authentication and stores portal account user names, passwords, roles, and group membership.
+When you create accounts and groups in your portal this way, you are using the built-in identity store, which performs authentication and stores portal account usernames, passwords, roles, and group membership.

-You must use the built-in identity store to create the initial administrator account for your portal, but you can later switch to an enterprise identity store.
+You must use the built-in identity store to create the initial administrator account for your organization, but you can later switch to an organization-specific identity store.
 The built-in identity store is useful to get your portal up and running, and also for development and testing.
-However, production environments typically leverage an enterprise identity store.
+However, production environments typically use an organization-specific identity store.

-The ArcGIS Enterprise portal is designed so you can use enterprise accounts and groups to control access to your ArcGIS organization.
-For example, you can control access to the portal by using credentials from your Lightweight Directory Access Protocol (LDAP) server and identity providers that support Security Assertion Markup Language (SAML) 2.0 Web Single Sign On.
-This process is described throughout the documentation as setting up enterprise logins.
+ArcGIS Enterprise is designed so you can use organization-specific accounts and groups to control access to your ArcGIS organization.
+For example, you can control access to the portal by using credentials from your Lightweight Directory Access Protocol (LDAP) server and identity providers that support Security Assertion Markup Language (SAML) 2.0 Web Browser Single Sign On.
+This process is described throughout the documentation as setting up organization-specific logins.

-The advantage of this approach is that you do not need to create additional accounts within the portal.
-Members use the login that is already set up within the enterprise identity store.
-The management of account credentials is completely external to the portal.
-This enables a single sign-on experience so users will not need to reenter their credentials.
+The advantage of this approach is that you do not need to create additional accounts in the portal.
+Members use the login that is already set up in the organization-specific identity store.
+The management of account credentials, including policies for password complexity and expiration, is completely external to the portal.
+This enables a single sign-on experience so users do not need to reenter their credentials.

-Similarly, you can also create groups in the portal that leverage the existing enterprise groups in your identity store.
-Also, enterprise accounts can be added in bulk from the enterprise groups in your organization.
-When members log in to the portal, access to content, items, and data are controlled by the membership rules defined in the enterprise group.
+Similarly, you can also create groups in the portal that use the existing Active Directory, LDAP, or SAML groups in your identity store.
+Also, organization-specific accounts can be added in bulk from the Active Directory, LDAP, or SAML groups in your organization.
+When members sign in to the portal, access to content, items, and data is controlled by the membership rules defined in the Active Directory, LDAP, or SAML group.
 The management of group membership is completely external to the portal.

-For example, a recommended practice is to disable anonymous access to your portal, connect your portal to the desired enterprise groups in your organization, and add the enterprise accounts based on those groups.
-In this manner, you restrict access to the portal based on specific enterprise groups within your organization.
+For example, a recommended practice is to disable anonymous access to your portal, connect your portal to the desired Active Directory, LDAP, or SAML groups in your organization, and add the organization-specific accounts based on those groups.
+In this way, you restrict access to the portal based on specific Active Directory, LDAP, or SAML groups in your organization.

-Use an enterprise identity store if your organization wants to set policies for password expiration and complexity, control access using existing enterprise groups, or leverage authentication over LDAP or Public Key Infrastructure (PKI).
-Authentication can be handled at the web-tier (using web-tier authentication), at the portal-tier (using portal-tier authentication), or through an external identity provider (using SAML).
+Use an organization-specific identity store if your organization wants to set policies for password expiration and complexity, control access using existing LDAP or SAML groups, or use authentication over LDAP or public key infrastructure (PKI)-based client certificate authentication.
+Authentication can be handled at the web-tier level (using web-tier authentication), at the portal-tier level (using portal-tier authentication), or through an external identity provider (using SAML).

 Using SAML 2.0, you can allow access to your portal using multiple identity stores.
 Users can sign in with built-in accounts and accounts managed in multiple SAML-compliant identity providers configured to trust one another.
-This is a good way to manage users that may reside within or outside your organization.
-For full details, see Configuring a SAML-compliant identity provider with your portal.
+This is a good way to manage users who may reside within or outside your organization.
+For details, see Configure a SAML-compliant identity provider with your portal.

-The following enterprise identity providers can be configured with the portal.
+The following organization-specific identity providers can be configured with the portal.
 Authentication can be handled at the web tier (using ArcGIS Web Adaptor) or at the portal tier.

-If your organization has a PKI, you can use certificates to authenticate communication with your portal using HTTPS.
-It is not possible to enable anonymous access to your portal when using PKI.
-See Using LDAP and PKI to secure access to your portal for more information.
+If your organization has PKI-based client certificate authentication, you can use certificates to authenticate communication with your portal using HTTPS.
+It is not possible to enable anonymous access to your portal when using client certificate authentication.
+See Use LDAP and PKI to secure access to your portal for more information.

-If you want to allow access to your portal using both enterprise and built-in identity stores without using SAML, you can use portal-tier authentication.
-This is achieved by configuring the portal with your LDAP identity store, then enabling anonymous access in your Java application server.
-When a user accesses the portal sign-in page, they will be able to log in using either enterprise credentials or built-in credentials.
-Enterprise users will be required to enter their account credentials each time they log in to the portal; automatic or single-sign on will not be available.
+If you want to allow access to your portal using both organization-specific and built-in identity stores without using SAML, you can use portal-tier authentication.
+This is achieved by configuring the portal with your LDAP identity store, and enabling anonymous access in your Java application server.
+When a user accesses the portal sign-in page, they will be able to sign in using either organization-specific credentials or built-in credentials.
+Organization-specific users will be required to enter their account credentials each time they sign in to the portal; automatic or single-sign on is not available.
 This type of authentication also allows anonymous users access to maps or other portal resources that are shared with everyone.

-When using portal-tier authentication, members in your enterprise will log in using the following syntax:
+When using portal-tier authentication, members will sign in using the following syntax:

 - If using the portal with your Active Directory, the syntax can be domain\username or username@domain.
-Regardless of how the member logs in, the username always displays as username@domain in the portal website.
+Regardless of how the member signs in, the username always displays as username@domain in the portal website.

 - If using the portal with LDAP, the syntax is always username.
 The portal website also displays the account in this format.

 The ArcGIS Enterprise portal supports all SAML-compliant identity providers.
-The following tutorials demonstrate how to configure certain common SAML-compliant identity providers with the portal.
-For more information, see Configuring a SAML-compliant identity provider with your portal.
+For more information, see Configure a SAML-compliant identity provider with your portal.

 Account lockout policy

-The lockout policy enforced by Portal for ArcGIS depends on which type of identity store you're using:
+The enforced portal lockout policy depends on which type of identity store you're using: